Skip to main content

 A claim for earnings compensation may be calculated as follows:

-In the above case, John would pursue a negligence claim for the work injury against his employer (there are special requirements for this – see Foyle Legal’s workers’ compensation claim page).
+In the above case, John would pursue a negligence claim for the work injury against his employer (there are special requirements for this – see Foyle Legal’s workers’ compensation claim in WA).
 His employer would most likely be liable for the acts of the other employee.

 John would claim from the date of the accident to retirement age (usually age 67).
 An example of the math calculation used would be: